mmore500/signalgp-lite/joss/paper.md

 All RNG instructions were disabled to ensure that a solution was not reached by chance.
 \autoref{fig:tts-context} shows the number of generations elapsed before a full solution was found.

-`SignalGP-Lite` evolved full solutions in half as many generations compared to SignalGP when regulation was enabled.
+SignalGP-Lite evolved full solutions in half as many generations compared to SignalGP when regulation was enabled.
-Moreover, fewer replicates failed to reach a full solution in 10000 generations under `SignalGP-Lite`.
+Moreover, fewer replicates failed to reach a full solution in 10000 generations under SignalGP-Lite.
 With regulation disabled, however, the performance of both libraries was similar.

 # Projects Using the Sofrware

-`SignalGP-Lite` is used in DISHTINY, a digital framework for studying organism multicelularity.
+SignalGP-Lite is used in DISHTINY, a digital framework for studying organism multicelularity.

 # Figures